paulczar/vagrant-logstash/README.md

    directory) by utilizing VirtualBox's shared folder feature.
 6. Elasticsearch will be installed on client1 according to the rules set in the nodes.pp

-All of this is handled using Vagrant's provisioning capabilities and is controlled by the manifests under the `provision/` directory.
+Most of this is handled using Vagrant's provisioning capabilities and is controlled by the manifests under the `provision/` directory.

 If you wish to change the domain name of the VMs (it defaults to